Selleo/pattern/README.md

 Usually one should avoid using scopes for such purpose.
 As a rule of thumb, if scope interacts with more than one column and/or joins in other tables, it should be moved to query object.
 Also whenever a chain of scopes is to be used, one should consider using query object too.
+Some more information on using query objects can be found in [this article](https://medium.com/@blazejkosmowski/essential-rubyonrails-patterns-part-2-query-objects-4b253f4f4539).

 ### Assumptions and rules